-Call for Buhari’s resignation unnecessary – ACF - Nigeria Today
+Call For Buhari’s Resignation Unnecessary – ACF - Nigeria Today

 The Arewa Consultative Forum (ACF) has dismissed calls for the resignation of President Muhammadu Buhari due to his health condition.

-The forum said the call for Mr. President’s resignation was unconstitutional and misplaced.
+The forum said the call for Buhari’s resignation was unconstitutional and misplaced.

 According to a statement issued by its National Publicity Secretary, Alhaji Muhammad Ibrahim Biu, ACF said, Nigerians should pray for President Muhammadu Buhari, rather than intimidating him or calling for his resignation.